mahesh-singh/dsa-leetcode/README.md

 Approach #2: Two pointer
 1. Take a dummy node and add list to that (or use the prev pointer, start will null)
-2. First pointer at dummy node, second pointer at n distance further, means n+1 node. means offset between these pointer must be equal to n
+2. First pointer at dummy node, second pointer at n distance further from **head** (not form dummy node) , means n+1 node. means offset between these pointer must be equal to n
 3. Move both the pointers one step at a time
 4. Once second, pointer reach to the null, it means first pointer is just before the node which need to be removed
-5. remove the node by storing the tmp variable
+5. remove the node by setting

+Mistake
+1. Not assigning dummy.next to head.
+Confused with merged two list where dummy list start with dummy.next= null as add item one by one.

 ### 143. Reorder List
 1. Find middle by using slow and fast pointer.
 Slow.next will be the head of second list